'A very horrified city' embraces acts of kindness after concert attack

 Perhaps Manchester has an added resilience because it has been targeted before.

-In June 1996, the Irish Republican Army — more commonly known as the IRA — detonated the biggest bomb the group had ever exploded on the British mainland.
+In June 1996, the Irish Republican Army detonated the biggest bomb the group had ever exploded on the British mainland.

 Just a few hundred yards from Monday's attack, it left no building within a half mile unscathed.